aopy/ctao-data-explorer/README.md

 # CTAO Data Explorer

-This project is a web application for accessing, visualizing, and analyzing data from the **Cherenkov Telescope Array Observatory (CTAO)**.
-It features a **React**-based frontend and a **FastAPI**-powered backend.
-Users can perform data searches, select relevant results, and explore visualizations through various methods, including an interactive sky map powered by **Aladin Lite**.
-The project leverages standards from the [International Virtual Observatory Alliance (IVOA)](https://ivoa.net/) to ensure interoperability and accessibility of astronomical data.
+This project is a web application to access, visualize, and analyze data from the **Cherenkov Telescope Array Observatory (CTAO)**.
+It combines a **React** frontend with a **FastAPI** backend.
+Users can search the archive, curate results, explore interactive visualizations, and submit selected items as preview jobs to the **OPUS** service.
+The application adopts standards from the [International Virtual Observatory Alliance (IVOA)](https://ivoa.net/) to ensure interoperability and broad accessibility of astronomical data.

 ## Table of Contents